-The concept of iteration, which is a ground pillar of both agile and full transparent methodologies, cannot exist without sessions where the team members can reflect on past work and discuss how to improve in the future.
+The concept of iteration, which is a ground pillar of both agile and fully transparent methodologies, cannot exist without sessions where the team members can reflect on past work and discuss how to improve in the future.
 That is why our standup meetings are non-negotiable in our workflow.

 The meetings are vital to identifying problems and bottlenecks of the project, gaining awareness of potential risks, and keeping track of the project

 Progress.
-After trying different approaches, we know that even a short daily stand up can prevent misunderstanding and rework.
+After trying different approaches, we know that even a short daily stand-up can prevent misunderstanding and rework.

 Much like agile methodology, full transparency development has only one main success metric: timely delivery of a working product that satisfies the customer.